 - Make sure there is a standard room available at your preferred property before trying to book a stay with a fifth night free.
 The benefit doesn’t apply to stays in upgraded rooms.

-- If you don’t have enough points to cover four nights and earn a fifth night free, try earning extra points through Hilton Honors Dining and Marriot Bonvoy Eat Around Town.
-These dining portals give you bonus points when you use your linked credit or debit cards at partnering restaurants, and they are excellent ways to top off your points balance.
+- If you don’t have enough points to cover four nights and earn a fifth night free, try earning extra points through Hilton Honors Dining and Marriott Bonvoy Eat Around Town.
+These dining portals give you bonus points when you use your linked credit or debit cards at partner restaurants, and they are excellent ways to top off your points balance.

-If you are a loyalist of Marriott or Hilton hotels, taking advantage of a fifth-night-free award can be a great way to stretch your points.
-If redeemed strategically, you can save hundreds of dollars on a longer hotel stay.
+If you are a loyalist of Marriott or Hilton hotels, the fifth-night-free award can be a great way to stretch your points.
+You could save hundreds of dollars on a room, if you redeem your rewards strategically.